Things To Do In Wroclaw, Poland [Guide By Locals]

 During your visit pay attention to the symbolism on the tombstones.
 For example, you’ll find hands on the tombstone of a person who was a descendant of Aaron, a helmet on an army officer, or a broken tree/flower on a tombstone of a person who died suddenly.

-Old Jewish Cemetery is located about 15min walk from Sky Tower.
-Entrance to the Old Jewish Cemetery cost: normal – 15zł, reduced – 10zł (October 2023).
+Old Jewish Cemetery is located about a 15-minute walk from Sky Tower.
+Entrance costs 15zł for a normal ticket and 10zł for a reduced one (October 2024).
 The entrance is free on Thursdays.
 For current prices and opening hours visit visitwroclaw.eu website.

-Go off the beaten track – discover less touristy Wrocław districts & hidden gems
+Off the beaten track & Wroclaw hidden gems

-If you want to discover less touristy areas of Wrocław and see where ordinary life takes place, check out those city districts located in close proximity to the Old Town:
+If you want to discover less touristy areas of Wrocław and see where ordinary life takes place, check out those city districts located close to the Old Town:

 • Przedmieście Oławskie